NixOS/nix.dev/source/guides/best-practices.md

 { a = 1; b = 3; }
 ```

-A common pitfall is to introduce a hard to debug error `infinite recursion` when shadowing a name.
+A common pitfall is to introduce a hard-to-debug error `infinite recursion` when shadowing a name.
 The simplest example for this is:

 ```{code-block} nix